MicrosoftDocs/azure-devops-docs/docs/pipelines/security/resources.md

 All the other resources in a project are considered *open* resources.
 Open resources include:
-- artifacts
+- Artifacts
-- pipelines
+- Pipelines
-- test plans
+- Test plans
-- work items
+- Work items

 You'll learn more about which pipelines can access what resources in the section on [projects](projects.md).